 PC owners that have Windows 10 installed on their computers are probably better off using software like Xbox Game DVR, simply because downloading the Windows Media Center may prevent them from getting the system updates in the future.
 Please note that if you would like to record TV shows to DVDs, using the video recording software that enables you to record live TV from a computer may not be enough since you will need a DVD recording software as well as a PC that has a DVD burner.

-If you are finding a powerful software which allows to record and edit your video footage, we recommend you try Filmora scrn .
+If you are finding a powerful software which allows to record and edit your video footage, we recommend you try Wondershare Filmora.

-With Filmora Scrn, you can record the TV screen, the webcam, audio and voiceover together in a customizable video quality in H264 or FastJPG.
-With the editing features built-in it, you can use Filmora Scrn to finish the basic cut, delete, copy and paste, add annotation and cursor effects.
+With Filmora, you can record the screen, the webcam, audio, and voiceover together in customizable video quality in H264 or FastJPG.
+With the editing features built-in it, you can use Filmora to finish the basic cut, delete, copy and paste, add annotation and cursor effects.
 What’s more, you can change the video speed and add the fade in and fade out effects and reduce the noise easily, add markers to important clips during recording and editing, merge clips and blend to each other to refine your video footage.

-That’s it, that’s typically all the things you will need to record the TV show from your Windows PC.
-Leave your comments below if you have find another better way to capture the TV on your PC.
+That’s it, that’s typical all the things you will need to record the TV show from your Windows PC.
+Leave your comments below if you have to find another better way to capture the TV on your PC.

 Max Wales is a writer and a lover of all things video.

 Thank you for your comment.
 We will review it within few days.